-Geelong Grammar continued their winning streak with the winning margin down to 3/4 length.
+The twenty-second Head of the River provided Geelong Grammar the opportunity to continue their winning streak but with the winning margin reduced down to 3/4 length.

 Starter: Mr G G Henderson